-This gluten free pizza dough is ideal for creating amazing restaurant style pizza in an Ooni pizza oven or on a pizza stone using your conventional oven.
+This gluten free pizza dough is ideal for creating amazing restaurant style pizza in an Ooni Volt Pizza oven or on a pizza stone using your conventional oven.
 Your days of eating store-bought, cardboard-like crusts are over!
 For those with celiac disease or who are avoiding eating gluten, my awesome gluten-free pizza dough recipe uses a certified gluten-free flour brand and is super easy to make.

 For this recipe, we use Caputo Fioreglut Gluten Free Flour.
 If you prefer to use a different gluten-free flour, It’s important to note that the results will vary significantly and may require different quantities of water, yeast and/or olive oil, plus different prove times and preparations.
 This recipe is my tried and tested method – it’s sure to reignite your love of pizza!

 Makes 4 x 12” pizzas, equivalent to 4 x 225g dough balls